|

 For any point a of a nonempty open set U,

-we may consider the set V of the points b
+V consists of all points b

 of U for which there is a path

 from a to b.
-The set

-Similarly, the set W consisting of the points z
+W consists of all points z

-(since V is nonempty because it contains a).
+V is nonempty, since it contains a.

 a to any other point of U.